wazuh/wazuh-documentation/source/container-security/docker-monitor/monitoring-docker-server.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-    :description: All the features available in an agent are useful to monitor Docker servers.
+    :description: All the features available in an agent are useful for monitoring Docker servers.
 Learn more about using Wazuh to monitor Docker in this section.

 .. _docker_monitoring_server: